How to Choose a Headless CMS in 2026: A Straight-Talk Guide

 | Community | Large | Medium | Large | Growing | Small | Largest | Medium |

-The platform choice matters less than teams think at the start of a project.
-Any competent implementation on any of these platforms will manage content.
 The differences emerge at the edges: when complexity grows, when editors hit the boundaries of their interface, when you price out a renewal at scale.

-The most common mistakes we see:
+The most common headless CMS mistakes we face daily:

-- Paying the Contentful premium without using what makes it worth paying.
+Paying the Contentful premium without using what makes it worth paying.
 The personalisation and experimentation features are genuinely powerful.
 If you're not running that capability, you're overpaying for stability you could get elsewhere for less.

-- Treating Sanity's developer experience as a guarantee of good editor experience.
+Treating Sanity's developer experience as a guarantee of good editor experience.
 Sanity is excellent when a team invests in building the right editorial surface.
 It's difficult when they don't.
 That planning needs to happen before the project starts, not after editors start filing complaints.

-- Choosing Storyblok for a project that's going to grow beyond a marketing site.
-The fit is real and the UX is excellent — but know your growth trajectory before you commit.
+Choosing Storyblok for a project that's going to grow beyond a marketing site.
+The fit is real and the UX is excellent: but know your growth trajectory before you commit.
 Replatforming 18 months in is avoidable.

-- Reaching for Hygraph's federation capabilities without a genuine multi-backend data architecture problem.
+Reaching for Hygraph's federation capabilities without a genuine multi-backend data architecture problem.
 That decision compounds in the wrong direction.

 Answers to common next-step questions once you have a short list of headless CMS options.